How can aspiration “during the swallow” be diagnosed with FEES when you cannot see the airway during the swallow?

 What are the patient risks associated with FEES?

-The risks are minimal with the most common being a slight bloody nose (epistaxis).
+The risks are minimal occurring less than 2% of the time with the most common being a slight bloody nose (epistaxis) which did not impact pt’s ability to participate in a full assessment.
 Please refer to the Research section within this website which outlines the potential risks and associated rate of occurrence for endoscopic procedures.

 Are SLPs providing accurate recommendations clinically at bedside?